Manojkl/Cost_To_Consumers-CTC/AGI/SolutionAgents/Readme.md

 Extracting underlying concepts/ideas from different fields maybe humans created or from nature and apply it other fields to solve the problems

+Reasoning the image

+- Describe the image with the AI model, as comprehensive as possible
+- To improve the understanding feed this description to reasoning models, and let it generate as many questions as possible from this description and feed this to description model to get answers.